somebeaver/Lowrider.js/README.md

 2. `onBuild`
   - Use the onBuild() hook to perform the heavy lifting of the component's rendering process.
 This step is skipped when the component is loaded with cached internals.
-This will maintain component state.
+Doing this will maintain component state.
   - Example tasks: fetch remote data; big loops.
   - **Do not** initialize new internal properties.
   - **Do** overwrite component internals every time.